-1. Carbon efficiency efforts and circular economy by investing in issuers in transition that have an explicit intention of having a positive and measurable impact and contribute to the transition towards a low-carbon and circular economy, as per an internal Impact grid analysis.
-The Sub-Fund seeks

-- additionality through engagement with management and governance bodies of certain issuers, to support and accelerate sustainability measures. - 2.
+- 1. Carbon efficiency efforts and circular economy by investing in issuers in transition that have an explicit intention of having a positive and measurable impact and contribute to the transition towards a low-carbon and circular economy, as per an internal Impact grid analysis.
+The Sub-Fund seeks additionally through engagement with management and governance bodies of certain issuers, to support and accelerate sustainability measures. - 2.
 The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that have been demonstrated to have negative impacts on the environment or society and Socially Responsible Investing ("SRI") criteria aiming at ensuring a better ESG performance of the Sub-Fund compared to its investment universe. - 3.
-The Sub-Fund promotes business activities conducted in accordance with the United Nations Global Compact (UNGC) and OECD guidelines for Multinational Enterprises, by scrutinizing companies that violate these principles. - 4.
-The Sub-Fund refrains from investing in companies embedding a significant ESG risk and limits investments in companies with a material ESG risk, as per a proprietary ESG grid that evaluates certain environmental, societal/social and governance components of such companies.
+The Sub-Fund promotes business practices that uphold the United Nations Global Compact (UNGC) and OECD guidelines for Multinational Enterprises, avoiding companies that violate these principles. - 4.
+The Sub-Fund refrains from investing in companies embedding a high ESG risk and places limitations on investments in companies with a medium ESG risk.
+Investments in companies classified as medium ESG risk are subject to a review by the Compliance-Risk-ESG working group, leveraging their specific expertise.
+This working group issues a favourable or unfavourable opinion, which will be considered for investment decision.

-A benchmark has been designated to monitor the non-financial performance of the Sub-Fund compared to its investment universe but no reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund
+The Index has been designated to roughly compare the Sub-Fund's non-financial performance compared to its investment universe but no reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.